 Grass stores moisture between its layers when saturated with water.
 So, if anything disorganizes the bonds between the grass and the water, the water readjusts or assumes a new position.
 The same applies to your footprints: they disappear when the water rearranges, forming a new bond with the grass.
 Conversely, your footprints are visible on dry grass because no water is available to make new bonds.

 One of the reasons people water the grass after cutting is the theory that water helps the grass bounce back quickly.
 Well, we can say this is true to some extent.
 However, remember you risk causing the problems we covered earlier if you overwater.
 For a safer approach, just water the grass when there is a need to do so – do not follow the crowd and risk damaging your lawn.

 Should You Water the Lawn Before Mowing?

-Definitely not!
-Many serious issues arise from watering the lawn before mowing.
+No, you should avoid doing this.
+Many serious issues can arise from watering the lawn before mowing.
 Plus, you can wait and water afterward, if necessary.

 With that in mind, let’s look at some of the main reasons you should never water before you mow.

 3 Reasons Why It’s a Bad Idea to Water Before Mowing:

 1. Water reduces the blade efficiency